pufferfish3e/b25_hackathon/README.md

 ## What Is Percepta?

 Percepta is a smart, attachable camera that clips onto your glasses.
 Inside, it runs a lightweight machine learning model that continuously analyzes your surroundings in real time, seamlessly connecting to a companion app that collects data on nearby hazards.
-Packed with powerful features like hazard detection and audio feedback, Percepta is designed in mind to enhance your awareness and transform the way you interact with the world.
+Packed with powerful features like hazard detection and audio feedback, Percepta is designed in mind to aid the visually impaired and add to the way they interact with the world.

 ## Setup and Installation